 CODE OF CONDUCT

 We strive to maintain a safe, positive, and inclusive atmosphere in our community.
 We want everyone in our community to be able to experience a pleasant and fun environment.
 Although toxic and disrespectful players are a minority, they often have a large impact and create a negative atmosphere.
 Disrespectful dialogue will be taken seriously and may result in disciplinary action, up to and including removal from the guild.
-For more information on what constitutes disrespectful speech, please see this forum post.
+For more information on what constitutes disrespectful speech, please see this blog post.
 We expect our members to maintain respectful dialogue regardless of circumstances.

 GUILD ATMOSPHERE: We have a large, active community with a wide range of personalities in public chat channels.
 Remember that every time you talk in guild chat or Discord, many people are seeing what you write.
 In order to maintain a positive/professional/inclusive guild atmosphere we have chosen to prohibit profanity in guild chat, Discord, and on our forums.
 Please put a little thought/care into what you are saying!
 We ask that you be particularly mindful of this during peak raiding hours when we have 10+ raiding teams and potentially hundreds of players online.
 Before you have a prolonged conversation with another person (or even speak) in a public channel, please consider if it would be a topic better taken to private messages.

 TEAM ATMOSPHERE: Our team atmospheres are as diverse as the players in them.
 All teams are required to be in line with our professionalism pillar, but may choose whether to have a more or less formal atmosphere.
 If you think of guild chat as a public area (like a classroom), you could think of team atmosphere as like hanging out at a friend’s house.
 If you are interested in finding out more about a particular team’s atmosphere, feel free to watch their streams.
 Remember that nearly all raids in EK are streamed!
 Don’t say anything you aren’t comfortable having broadcasted.